SQL Profiles

 I have to give credit to Randolf Geist for making me take a second look at SQL Profiles.
 He commented on my Outlines post last week and recommended I give his post on SQL Profiles a look.
 I did and it really got me thinking.
 One of the things I liked the best about the post was that he created a couple of scripts to pull the existing hints from a statement in the shared pool or the AWR tables , and create a SQL Profile from those hints using the DBMS_SQLTUNE.IMPORT_SQL_PROFILE procedure.
 This makes perfect sense because the hints are stored with every plan (that’s what DBMS_XPLAN uses to spit them out if you ask for them).
 Unfortunately this procedure is only lightly documented.
 Also he had a nice script for pulling the hints from V$SQL_PLAN table which I have made use of as well.

-So as always I have created a few scripts (borrowing from Randolf mostly - his scripts tend to expect parameters, I like to be prompted and have defaults for a couple of parameters)
+So as always I have created a few scripts (borrowing from Randolf mostly).

 sql_profile_hints.sql - shows the hints in a SQL Profile for 10g